 Attend all training and weekly peer staff meetings.
 Attend ASC staff meetings when requested.
 Submit weekly time sheets, job progress updates, and an exit evaluation.

-Applicants need to have completed at least one year at Cal, be in good academic standing, be available to work from beginning of April – August 8th, and be (or have been) a student athlete at Cal.
+Applicants need to have completed at least one year at Cal, be in good academic standing, be available to work from beginning of May– August 4th (Saturday, July 8th in particular), and be (or have been) a student athlete at Cal.
 Must be responsible, articulate, self-motivated, and have demonstrated leadership abilities.
 Summer Bridge participants preferred.

 Peer advisors are paid $11.15 per hour.
 During the summer, they are expected to work approximately 5-10 hours a week.
 During the school year, hours will vary depending on student athletes’ schedules.